Homepage / Buying Guides: Coins / Rounds Guide

 Bullion rounds & bars are only worth the amount of the precious metal

 contained inside them a.k.a.
 "Intrinsic Value."

-The equation below explains what a 1oz. copper round would be worth if copper was trading for $3.00.
+The equation below explains what a 1oz. copper round would be worth if copper was trading for $3.00 per lb.

-Furthermore, because copper is sold and traded in the Avoirdupois systems of weight, copper rounds should also indicate this system of weight on the round.
+Furthermore, because copper is sold and traded by pounds in the Avoirdupois systems of weight, copper rounds should also indicate this system of weight on the round, as seen circled in red on the round to the right.
 (Avoirdupois is pronounced as; a-vo-du-pwa)

-Technically, bullion is seen as an investment, and the coins are made as such an item; meaning they are not seen as a collector's item.
+Technically, bullion is seen as an investment, and the coins are made as such an item, meaning they are not usually bought and sold as a collector's item.

 For instance, if you were buying 20 - 1oz.
 American Eagle Silver Bullion Coins they would be delivered to you in a tube of 20.

 However, if you were buying 20 - 1oz.
 American Eagle Silver Proof Coins, they would be delivered in 20 separate boxes, each coin would come in protective packaging, and each coin would have a certificate of authenticity.

 In regards to price, for either bullion or numismatic coins, you will want to buy the coins when the spot price of the precious metal the coin is made of has dipped or is consolidating and sell them when you think the price is peaking or has over appreciated.